-1 2 Module 5: 3 Procedures After the Hearing 4 1 roccadies Aiter the ficaling 5 6 Training Module 5 addresses the following topics: 7 Procedures for Remanding Value Assessments to the Property Appraiser 8 9 Procedures for Recommended Decisions by Special Magistrates Procedures for Consideration and Adoption of Recommended Decisions by Reards 10 Procedures for Consideration and Adoption of Recommended Decisions by Boards Procedures for Final Decisions by Boards 11 Further Judicial Proceedings 12 Requirements for the Record of the Hearing 13 Requirements for Certification of Assessment Rolls 14 Requirements for Public Notice of Findings and Results of the Board 15 16 Learning Chicathas 17 Learning Objectives 18 19 After completing this training module, the learner should be able to: 20 Identify and apply the procedures for remanding value assessments 21 Recognize the procedures and requirements for recommended decisions 22 Identify and apply the procedures for consideration and adoption of recommended 23 decisions 24 Recognize the procedures and requirements for final decisions 25 Identify and apply the requirements for the record of the hearing 26 Recognize the requirements and procedures for certification of assessment rolls Identify the requirements for public notice of findings and require of the Board.
-27 28 Identify the requirements for public notice of findings and results of the Board 29 30 Procedures for Remanding Value Assessments to the Property 31 Appraiser 32 In this training, the term "remand" means to send the assessment back to the property 33 appraiser with appropriate directions for establishing the value of the petitioned 34 property.
-35 Pulse 12D 0 020(1) and 12D 0 027(2) and (2) E A C require the Board or enpreiser 36 37 Rules 12D-9.029(1) and 12D-9.027(2) and (3), F.A.C., require the Board or appraiser special magistrate to remand a value assessment to the property appraiser when the 38 Board or special magistrate has concluded that: 39 Dou'd Cropoolal Magiculate Mac continuou and a 40 1.
+1 Module 5: 2 Procedures After the Hearing 3 4 5 6 Training Module 5 addresses the following topics: 7 Procedures for Remanding Value Assessments to the Property Appraiser 8 Procedures for Recommended Decisions by Special Magistrates 9 Procedures for Consideration and Adoption of Recommended Decisions by Boards 10 Procedures for Final Decisions by Boards 11 Further Judicial Proceedings 12 Requirements for the Record of the Hearing 13 Requirements for Certification of Assessment Rolls 14 Requirements for Public Notice of Findings and Results of the Board 15 16 17 Learning Objectives 18 After completing this training module, the learner should be able to: 19 20 Identify and apply the procedures for remanding value assessments 21 Recognize the procedures and requirements for recommended decisions 22 Identify and apply the procedures for consideration and adoption of recommended 23 decisions 24 Recognize the procedures and requirements for final decisions 25 Identify and apply the requirements for the record of the hearing 26 Recognize the requirements and procedures for certification of assessment rolls 27 Identify the requirements for public notice of findings and results of the Board 28 29 30 Procedures for Remanding Value Assessments to the Property 31 Appraiser 32 In this training, the term "remand" means to send the assessment back to the property 33 appraiser with appropriate directions for establishing the value of the petitioned 34 property.
+35 36 Rules 12D-9.029(1) and 12D-9.027(2) and (3), F.A.C., require the Board or appraiser 37 special magistrate to remand a value assessment to the property appraiser when the 38 Board or special magistrate has concluded that: 39 40 1.
 The property appraiser did not establish a presumption of correctness, or has 41 concluded that the property appraiser established a presumption of correctness that 42 is overcome, as provided in Rule 12D-9.027, F.A.C.; and 43